eurodatacube/eodash/app/public/eodash-data/stories/demo-mode/egu2023/vessel_density.md

-## Mapping Vessel Density across major European Ports
+## About the Vessel Density indicator based on Sentinel-1

 A vessel density map is a data product that shows the distribution of ships, based on the instantaneous number of vessels per unit area in the major EU ports observed using satellite Synthetic Aperture Radar (SAR) data.